 It may be quite unpleasant to think about who will take care of your beloved minor children if you die.
 And that’s why it is so important to think about who you would like to be in charge of them if the worst happens.
 Their guardian should be someone that will love and take very good care of them, that will raise them in a manner you trust, and that have the financial means to do so, especially if they have children of their own.
 Although getting their permission first is not required by law, you should ask the person or people you would like to serve as your minor children’s guardian(s) if they would be willing to do so.
 If you would rather not talk to them beforehand, make sure to choose an alternate guardian in case your first option decides not to take on such a role.
 After all, it’s their choice too.

 5. Who should be in charge of your will?

-Once drafted, your will can be changed or updated as many times as you wish until your death.
-After a few years, it is actually a good idea that you review your last will and testament to make sure you are not leaving any assets or loved ones behind or unaccounted for.
+Once drafted, your Will can be changed or updated as many times as you wish until your death.
+After a few years, it is actually a good idea that you review your Last Will and Testament to make sure you are not leaving any assets or loved ones out or unaccounted for.